coderefinery/git-intro/content/merging.md

 :::{exercise} Exercise: Merging branches with pull requests (20 min) We assume that in the previous exercise you have created a new branch with a recipe.
 In our previous example, it is called `new-recipe`.
-If not, create it first and add a recipe to your new branch, see {doc}`commits`.
+If not, create the branch first and add a recipe to your new branch, see {doc}`commits`.

 We provide basic hints.
 You should refer to the solution as needed.

-1. Navigate to your branch from the previous episode (Hint: the same branch view we used last time).
+1. Navigate to your branch from the previous episode (hint: the same branch view we used last time).

-1. Begin the pull request process.
+1. Begin the pull request process
-   (Hint: There is a "Contribute" button in the branch view).
+   (hint: There is a "Contribute" button in the branch view).

 1. Add or modify the pull request title and description, and verify the other data.
    In the pull request verify the target repository and the target branch.
 Make sure that you are merging within your own repository.
-   **GitHub: By default, it will offer to make the change to the upstream repository, `coderefinery`.
+   **GitHub: By default, it will offer to make the change to the upstream repository, `cr-workshop-exercises`.
 You should change this**, you shouldn't contribute your test recipe upstream yet.
 Where it says `base repository`, select your own user's repository.